 Microblading vs. Microshading: What's the Difference?

 Like other parts of our body, eyebrows play a vital role in enhancing our overall appearance.
 For this reason, eyebrow trends have been changing for decades.
 There was a time when slim, sleek, and barely-there eyebrows were trending.
-However, thicker, bushier, and well-defined eyebrows are all the rage nowadays.
+However, thicker, bushier, and more well-defined eyebrows are all the rage nowadays.

 Since everyone does not have the desired eyebrow shape and thickness, they resort to cosmetic solutions.
 Fortunately, we have several cosmetic treatments, such as Microblading and Microshading, to help candidates achieve their desired brow line.
 While these are two different treatments, some people stay confused about their difference.